Empirical sociology: Timeline

 Empirical sociology, like Parsons's systems theory, is defined and criticized as "positivism".
 For Adorno, positivism is here characterized by two not necessarily related features.

 Empiricism and positivism

 Empirical and positivist approaches in sociology argue that data collection and analysis are important.
 Empiricism is the idea that knowledge can only be based on what our senses tell us, rather than our thoughts and feelings.
 Empirical sociology is therefore the view that sociology should be based on data gathered from our senses rather than abstract object theory.
 Positivism initially looks like empiricism, but positivism is, at some level, the belief that social issues should be studied using the methods of the physical sciences.

+Notable Studies

+Several landmark studies have shaped empirical sociology: